ziywang50/Stable_Diff_Scratch/readme.md

 ## Sample Output

 Successfully generated images from text prompts:
-- "a photo of a dog" → Beagle-style image ✅
+- "A dog stretching on the floor, highly detailed" → Beagle-style image

 ## Development Notes